 - Create a backup copy of your data by navigating to the Desktop and pasting (right-click > Paste) a copy of the WKO5 folder.

-- Navigate to the local folder in which you'd like to store your WKO data (we recommend "/Users/<username>", or on Mac "/Users/<username>/Local Documents", or on PC "/Users/<username>/Documents") and paste (right-click > Paste) a second copy of the WKO folder.
+- Navigate to the local folder in which you'd like to store your WKO data (we recommend on Mac "/Users/<username>" on Mac" or on PC "/Users/<username>/Documents") and paste (right-click > Paste) a second copy of the WKO folder.

 - Open WKO5.